-- the financial report of Gateway Credit Union Limited is in accordance with the Corporations Act 2001, including: - giving a true and fair view of the financial position of Gateway Credit Union Limited at 30 June 2010 and of its performance for the year ended on that date; and - complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001. - the financial report also complies with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+- a. the financial report of Gateway Credit Union Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the company's financial position as at 30 June 2011 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.